wagtail/wagtail/docs/topics/writing_templates.rst

 ``slugurl``
 ------------

 Takes any ``slug`` as defined in a page's "Promote" tab and returns the URL for the matching Page.
-Like ``pageurl``, will try to provide a relative link if possible, but will default to an absolute link if on a different site.
-This is most useful when creating shared page furniture e.g top level navigation or site-wide links.
+Like ``pageurl``, this will try to provide a relative link if possible, but will default to an absolute link if the Page on a different Site.
+This is most useful when creating shared page furniture, e.g. top level navigation or site-wide links.

 .. code-block:: html+django